matheAlves/aragog-crawler/README.md

 # Known Problems
 When the https://www.wizardingworld.com/writing-by-jk-rowling/ page is first rendered it doesn't load all of the necessary urls, but does so as the page is scrolled down.
-I am studying a way to automate that behavior.
+Selenium is being implemented to automate that behavior.

 # Reference
 [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)